llstarscreamll/Hello-Angular/README.md

 Go to **http://localhost:4200** and check the app.

-> You should have a endpoint on your [apiato](https://github.com/apiato/apiato) backend named `api.apiato.dev/company-info` to set the app name, something easy like this [apiato container](https://github.com/llstarscreamll/AppData).
-It's just a very a simple example, do it as you want!!
+> You should have an endpoint on your [apiato](https://github.com/apiato/apiato) backend named `api.apiato.dev/company-info` to set the app name, something easy like this [apiato container](https://github.com/llstarscreamll/AppData).
+It's just a very simple example, do it as you want!!

 ## Features